 In addition to writing I also produce plays, and several times have served as a speaker on producing.

 In addition to writing and producing plays, I sometimes direct, and occasionally act.
 Most of the plays I act in are ones I’ve written, but for the most part I’m only cast as the emergency understudy, who goes on only in the event of, well, an emergency.
 Unfortunately, such emergencies often happen.
 The lead actor gets sick, is committed to another project for a performance or two, or the other actor can’t remember his lines.
 And, to tell the truth, based on audience reaction, I’m not bad.

 Although I mostly write plays, occasionally I write books.
 One is called, I’M WRONG.
 I’M SORRY.
 I LOVE YOU!
 This is sort of a spoof, but also contains a lots of useful advice.

-I’m a member of the several theater organizations, including The Dramatist’s Guild, Alliance of Los Angeles Playwrights, Group Rep at the Lonny Chapman Theatre, and Alliance of Jewish Theater.
+I’m a member of the several theater organizations, including The Dramatist’s Guild, Alliance of Los Angeles Playwrights, Group Rep at the Lonny Chapman Theatre, Alliance of Jewish Theater, and Fierce Backbone.

 I was also a college professor at California State University, Northridge.
 My academic background includes a Bachelor of Science from Brooklyn College, an MBA from the Bernard Baruch School of Business and Public Administration, and a Ph.D. from the Graduate Center of The City University of New York.
 So, you can call me “Doctor” if you wish, though I prefer just “Art”.